rajkuntal/database-deploy/README.md

 			Job params:
 				fixed branch : master
 				release-type: regular/rapid/hotfix
-## Current Release Process:
-	1. Developer creates database jira ticket & tags it with #Database #pre-deploy/#post-deploy
-	2. Ask sysops team to run sql query on QA when it's ready for QA.
-	3. Then sysops runs it on stage/prod based on ticket status.

-## Proposed Release Process:
+## Solution with new git repository and jenkins jobs:
+ ### Summary: To have a git repostory for database changes. developer can add sql file there with PRs and create jenkins jobs to run sql queries on servers.
+We can run sql queries through shell scripts(done a POC on that) so It should be doable through jenkins jobs as well.
 	1. Regular Release:
-	   - Check release folder is available or not if not then create folders using database-release-folder-create-custom
+	   - Check release folder is available or not if not then create folders using jenkins job
 	   - Create a new branch from develop
 	   - Add sql files in respective pre-deploy/post-deploy under respective release folder
-	   - Get PR approved and merged into develop branch before release cutman on tuesday to include your changes in release
+	   - Get PR approved and merge into develop branch before release cutman on tuesday to include your changes in release
+	   - Use pre-deploy/post-deploy jenkins jobs to execute sql files on server databases.
 	2. Rapid Release:
-	   - Check rapid release folder is available or not if not then create folders using database-release-folder-create-custom
+	   - Check rapid release folder is available or not if not then create folders using jenkins job
 	   - create new branch from master
 	   - update rapid-version.properties with your rapid release version
 	   - Add sql files in respective pre-deploy/post-deploy under respective release folder
-	   - Get PR approved and merged in master
+	   - Get PR approved and merge into master
+	   - Use pre-deploy/post-deploy jenkins jobs to execute sql files on server databases.
-	3. HotFix:
+	3. Hot Fix:
 	   - Check hotfix folder is available or not if not then create folders using database-release-folder-create-custom
 	   - create new branch from master
 	   - update hotfix-version.properties with your hotfix version
 	   - Add sql files in respective pre-deploy/post-deploy under respective release folder
-	   - Get PR approved and merged in master
+	   - Get PR approved and merge into master
+	   - Use pre-deploy/post-deploy jenkins jobs to execute sql files on server databases.